Connect with the Natural World

 We’ll start the day at 9:30, by simply listening to birdsong on the grounds of Hawkwood.
 Depending on the weather – we’ll take a stroll and look for wildflowers and butterflies.
 The focus will be on capturing your experiences, thoughts, feelings and emotions about the natural world.

 After an afternoon of writing short pieces inspired by our morning’s wildlife-watching, we’ll then workshop these, analysing the different ways in which each person has chosen to write about similar experiences.

-It may be spring but prepare for all weathers: with a range of clothing (including sun, wind and waterproof), suntan lotion, stout walking shoes or boots, binoculars if you have them, and a notebook or digital voice recorder to make notes in the field.
+It may be summer but prepare for all weathers: with a range of clothing (including sun, wind and waterproof), suntan lotion, stout walking shoes or boots, binoculars if you have them, and a notebook or digital voice recorder to make notes in the field.

 Stephen Moss is one of Britain’s leading nature writers, broadcasters and wildlife television producers.
 He was the first producer of BBC Springwatch, while his many books include Wild Hares and Hummingbirds, Wild Kingdom and The Robin.
 He teaches an MA in Travel and Nature Writing at Bath Spa University.Visit Tutor's Website

 "So engaging and enthusiastic.
 I am inspired!"